maco4457/PPL-Paper/Paper.md

     table.remove(table,position)  --delete
 can iterate over the contents using the ipairs() function,
     > for index,value in ipairs(t) do print(index,value) end
-can build new data types on top of tables using key-value referencing
+can build new data types on top of tables using key-value referencing.

 Conclusion
 -----------------------